w3f/polkadot-wiki/docs/general/glossary.md

 ## Duty Roster

-A lookup table that specifies the job that a particular validator is required to do (i.e. attest to the validity of a specific paracahain).
+A lookup table that specifies the job that a particular validator is required to do (i.e. attest to the validity of a specific parachain).
 The duty roster routinely shuffles the validator set into different subsets per parachain.

 ## Epoch